NikolausBerl/UDACITY_Collaboration_And_Competition_Project/report.md

 This method uses a surrogate-function of the objective function to find optimized parameters

-- Furhter MADDPG/Adaptations/other Algorithms
+- Further MADDPG/Adaptations/other Algorithms
-I think the given MADDPG can be used for further study and different tasks.
+I think the given MADDPG can be used for further studies and different tasks.
-There are a lot of possibilibies to change the code to make it usable for different challenges.
+There are a lot of possibilities to change the code to make it usable for different challenges.
-Experimenting with different reward-functions, depending on the given task, can also lead better results.
+Experimenting with different reward-functions, depending on the given task, can also lead to better results.

-It would also be intersting, if it is possible to solve the Problem with some adaptations of the Proximal Policy Optimization-Algorithm.
+It would also be intersting to analyze, if it is possible to solve the Problem with some adaptations of the Proximal Policy Optimization-Algorithm.